anushadatta/PizzaRush/README.md

 The student may buy a hint to solve a question using points, according to a points per hints scheme.

 <b> View Leaderboard </b>
 The student can view all students enrolled in each Math topic category (Algebra, Trigonometry or Geometry), in descending order based on their points’ Score.
+The leaderboard must be dynamically updated as students progress through the game - by solving questions or buying hints.

 <b> Challenge Friend </b>
 The student can challenge another friend in a specific Math topic category (Algebra, Trigonometry or Geometry) at a selected Level of Difficulty.